Hamisakim/The-Pantheon/README.md

 Users can go to the All Gods Section from the navbar

 <img width="1440" alt="Screenshot 2021-05-07 at 15 17 32" src="https://user-images.githubusercontent.com/76621344/117463233-59427b00-af47-11eb-92ca-a93ef305deb1.png">
-From here they can either search or choose from the drop down, or browse them all!
+From here they can either search or choose from the drop-down, or browse them all!

 <img width="1440" alt="Screenshot 2021-05-07 at 15 18 14" src="https://user-images.githubusercontent.com/76621344/117463344-7414ef80-af47-11eb-8ae8-43584b286eaa.png">